jordanclaguepersonal/electron-boiler/README.md

-# Electron Boilerplate
+# Electron Boiler

-Boilerplate for a simple Electron app, backed with a Node.js API with a React frontend.
+This project is the boilerplate for a simple Electron app, backed with a Node.js API with a React frontend.

 ## Getting Started and Prerequisites
 Ensure that [NVM is installed](https://github.com/nvm-sh/nvm#installing-and-updating) and run: